mjoblin/vibinui/README.md

 ### Favorites

-Tracks and Albums can be favorited.
+Albums and Tracks can be favorited.

 ![Favorites]

 ### General features

-Vibin supports additional features including filtering, art display settings, input switching, etc.
+Vibin supports additional features including filtering, art display settings, input switching, and more.

 #### Media filtering